kirtiv1/sch-ci-cd/README.md

 * [Access to StreamSets Control Hub](https://streamsets.com/documentation/controlhub/latest/help/controlhub/UserGuide/OrganizationSecurity/OrgSecurity_Overview.html#concept_q5z_jkl_wy) with an user account in your  organization
 * At least one [StreamSets Data Collector](https://streamsets.com/products/dataops-platform/data-collector/) instance registered with the above StreamSets Control Hub instance and has a label = 'CI/CD test'
+* A pipeline created with the details as explained in [Create CI CD demo Pipeline tutorial](https://github.com/streamsets/tutorials/blob/master/sdk-tutorials/sch/tutorial-pipelines/create-ci-cd-demo-pipeline/README.md).
+One can create it in UI or using SDK for Python.

 # Goal
 **Brief:** Validate a pipeline before deploying